The 10 Most Dangerous And Worst Neighborhoods In Syracuse, NY

 Summary: The Worst Neighborhoods Around Syracuse

-The worst neighborhoods in Syracuse are Near Westside, Southwest, Westside, Brighton, Near Eastside, Elmwood, Salt Springs, Lakefront, North Valley, and Washington Square.
+The worst neighborhoods in Syracuse are Westside, Near Westside, Southwest, Brighton, Near Eastside, Elmwood, North Valley, Washington Square, Salt Springs, and Near Northeast.

 As mentioned earlier, the neighborhoods in Syracuse aren’t all bad.
 Sedgewick takes the cake as the best place to live in Syracuse.